-- C. Determination of Bid Responsiveness.
-Bids are opened at the designated time and inspected to determine if the following requirements are met: - 1.
-Schedule of Items.
+- 1. Schedule of Items.
 Unit Prices are provided for all required bid items.
 A complete and verifiable Schedule of Items is provided.
 Each sheet of the Schedule of Items must contain the same check number, to ensure that the unit bid prices correspond with the total.
 There are no written changes to the Schedule of Items. - 2.
 Proposal Guarantee.
 The bid bond is on the most current version of MDT-CTP-102-07-1; is signed and sealed in the proper places; a copy of the agent's Power of Attorney for the insurance company is attached; and contains the correct and complete project number; all signatures are original (stamped signatures are unacceptable).
 A qualified third-party surety agency must verify the proposal guarantee.
 Electronic bid bond verification must be submitted through AASHTOWare Project Bids and Bid ExpressTM.
 Contact Bid Express for more information on electronic bid bond verification.

-If an error occurs with electronic bid bond verification through AASHTOWare Project Bids and Bid Express, submit the Electronic Bid Bond Form MDT-CTP-102-07-2 in Adobe PDF format via email to mdtcntplns@mt.gov prior to the bid opening.
+If an error occurs with electronic bid bond verification through AASHTOWare Project Bids and Bid Express, submit the Electronic Bid Bond Form MDT-CTP-102-07-2 in Adobe PDF format via email to mdteccs@mt.gov prior to the bid opening.
 Hard copy or paper bid bonds submitted to the Department will not be accepted.
 Bids that include submission of a bid bond without electronic verification or Electronic Bid Bond Form CPB 102 07 will be deemed non-responsive.